ot4i/ace-demo-pipeline/tekton/README.md

 Accessing http://tea-route-default.apps-crc.testing/tea/index/1 should result in the application running and showing JSON result data.

+## CP4i

+See [os/cp4i/README.md](os/cp4i/README.md) for details on how to create IntegrationServer CRs for CP4i, along with a pipeline that included running component tests in a CP4i container during the build to ensure that the configurations are valid.

 ## Possible enhancements

 The pipeline should use a single git commit to ensure the two tasks are actually using the same source.
 Alternatively, PVCs could